petitpandarouge/ObsidianScripts/README.md

 ## Implementing 🛠️

 The source code is organized as follow:
-- `src`: Contains Obsidian extensions classes and common utility classes.
-- `src/user-plugins`: Contains the User Plugins plugin specific sources.
-- `src/quick-add`: Contains the QuickAdd plugin specific sources.
-- `src/dataview`: Contains the Dataview plugin specific sources.
+- `api`: Interfaces and extensions wrapping the Obsidian and plugins API calls.
+- `core`: The obsinflate framework implementations.
-- `src/infrastructure`: Contains the code that is not testable.
-Mainly Obsidian wrappers used to make the code testable using the dependency injection.
+- `infrastructure`: Technical services mainly here to make the Obsinflate code testable using the dependency injection.
-- `src/inflates`: Contains the inflates.
+- `hello-world`: Samples.
+- `inflates`: The inflates implementations.

 ### UserPlugins 🧩